pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The library's :class:`~eventsourcing.domain.DomainEvent` class is a base class for domain events.
 It is defined as a `frozen Python data class
 <https://docs.python.org/3/library/dataclasses.html#frozen-instances>`_
-to model the immutable character of a domain event, with an ``originator_id`` attribute which is a Python :class:`~uuid.UUID` that identifies a sequence (or "stream") to which an event belongs, an ``originator_version`` attribute which is a Python :class:`int` that determines its position in that sequence, and a ``timestamp`` attribute which is Python :class:`~datetime.datetime` that represents when the event object was created.
+to model the immutable character of a domain event.
+It has an ``originator_id`` attribute which is a Python :class:`~uuid.UUID` that identifies a sequence (or "stream") to which an event belongs, an ``originator_version`` attribute which is a Python :class:`int` that determines its position in that sequence, and a ``timestamp`` attribute which is Python :class:`~datetime.datetime` that represents when the event occurred.

 .. code:: python